BeatBuddy

 The BeatBuddy is a digital drum machine made by Singular Sound which is housed in the form of a stompbox unit.
 The floor-based format and pedal footswitch enables musicians (like guitar, bass and keyboard players, among others) to control the device "hands-free" while they are performing an instrument with their hands.

-The BeatBuddy is designed to be used in live performances, with the user determining when different sections of the song (such as the verse, chorus, and solo section) will start, and giving them the flexibility to extend or delay sections, or pause the beat.
-Like other stompbox pedals, it can be controlled by foot presses on the pedal; the BeatBuddy recognizes single taps, holding down the pedal, releasing it, and double-pressing.
-Unlike many other drum machines, which use synthesized drum sounds programmed into patterns, the BeatBuddy uses samples of non-quantized drum playing recorded by a professional drummer in a studio.

 Singular Sound is a Miami-based brand.
 The firm first engineered and manufactured the device in 2014, after crowdfunding via Indiegogo.
 The BeatBuddy was intended to be a foot-controlled alternative to traditional tabletop, "hands-on" drum machines (as the Roland TR-909 or the Roger Linn's LinnDrum).
 Since its release in 2014, the BeatBuddy has garnered positive reviews from magazines like Guitar Player, Guitar World and Sound On Sound, and won the Best in Show award at the 2015 NAMM Show.